 if applicable, procedures for publication of the register (see clause 7.6).

-7.2 A registration authority Recommendation shall not include:
+7.2 A registration authority Recommendation:

-the name of the registration authority;
+shall not include the name of the registration authority;

 Note – The name and contact information of the registration authority for a given Recommendation can be found on the web site of the study group in charge of that Recommendation.
 Instead, a link to the web site is provided as a note or a footnote.

-contractual or other legal aspects;
+shall not include contractual or other legal aspects;

-the types of fees and amounts;
+shall not include the types of fees and amounts;

-a copy or an adaptation of the selection process in clause 8.
+shall not include a copy or an adaptation of the selection process in clause 8.

 7.3 Wherever possible, the identification scheme should be open-ended to accommodate future registration requirements.
 In selecting the identification scheme, the following should be considered: